dikshantrajput/skip-yt-ad/README.md

 ## Compatibility
 This extension is compatible with Google Chrome and Chromium-based browsers.

-## Support
-For any issues, feedback, or feature requests, please contact me at [21526dikshantrajput@gmail.com](mailto:21526dikshantrajput@gmail.com).

 ## Contributing
 Contributions from the community are welcomes.
 If you'd like to contribute to the development of this extension, please fork the repository, make your changes, and submit a pull request.
 If you found any issue, please raise an issue